Hollysly/Two-Color-Tile-Game/README.md

 # Two-Color-Tile-Game
 In this paper, I will discuss two-color tile game.
 The strategies to win the game will be stated and justified.
 In addition, the process of winning the game with conclusions will be shown.

+There are two colors of tiles—p purple tiles and y yellow tiles (p and y are non-negative integers) in this game.
+Two players turn turns to make one move on each turn.
+On a turn, players are legal to take any number of tiles with the same color or take the same number of purple and yellow tiles.
+And the last player to take tiles or a tile wins.
+For example, if there are 5 purple and 7 yellow tiles, players can take any number that is smaller or equal to 5 of the purple one or any number is smaller or equal to 7 of the yellow tile group.
+And they could also take same number of both different color tiles, such as 2 yellow tiles and 2 purple tiles.
+However, they cannot take different numbers of two different color tiles, like 1 purple tile and 2 yellow tiles or take numbers that are greater than the total number of each tile group, including 8 yellow tiles (since there are only 7 yellow tiles).
+Through classifying different situations of the two-color tile game where p+y smaller or equal to 50, losing positions where if it’s your turn you loose are found.
+Patterns are observed in the numbers of the losing positions.
+And also, in some scenarios, going first and second has the ability to decide who takes control or wins the game.
+So in this paper, I will discuss all the losing positions that the total number of tiles is less than or equal to 50 and patterns in the losing positions.